-The Code of Student Conduct is reviewed every year by the Code of Student Conduct Review Committee in conjunction with the Office of Student Conduct, University Student Housing, Dean of Students, and the Associate Vice Provost for Student Affairs.
-The Code of Student Conduct Review Committee will conduct an annual review of the Code of Student Conduct and make recommendations to the Associate Vice Provost for Student Affairs regarding omissions, clarifications, constructive changes and other matters relevant to the proper interpretation and operation of the Code of Student Conduct.
-The Associate Vice Provost for Student Affairs will then present the Code of Student Conduct to the Vice Provost for Undergraduate Education & Student Affairs and the Provost for review and consideration by the Board of Regents.
+The Code of Student Conduct is reviewed every year by the Code of Student Conduct Review Committee in conjunction with the Office of Student Conduct, University Student Housing, Dean of Students, and the Vice Provost for Student Affairs.
+The Code of Student Conduct Review Committee will conduct an annual review of the Code of Student Conduct and make recommendations to the Vice Provost for Student Affairs regarding omissions, clarifications, constructive changes and other matters relevant to the proper interpretation and operation of the Code of Student Conduct.
+The Vice Provost for Student Affairs will then present the Code of Student Conduct for review and consideration by the Board of Regents.